ronen567/just-the-docs/docs/backawards-propogation.md

 1\\\\
 \end{bmatrix}\\)

 The derivative result is an all 1s m x 1 column.
-Multiplying a matrix by this column, is equivalent to row axis summationm - find that few equations below.

 Derivate Eq.
 1a with respect to A^{[L-1]} and get:
 ### Eq.
 8: